ahammel/ProbeGenerator/README.md

 sequence must be shorter than the total length of the probe).

 If the deleted sequence requested crosses an exon/exon junction, an error is printed and no probe is produced.
-In this case, there is not a single, unqiue sequence that can be said to correspond to the variant.
+In this case, there is not a single, unique sequence that can be said to correspond to the variant.

 ### Examples